Audio glossary

 Banana plugs | Colloquial term for 4mm R-pin.
 Connects detachable loudspeaker cables e.g. to an amplifier. |

-Band | Band is an abbreviation for frequency band and refers to a certain small frequency range within a larger total frequency range. |
+Band | Band is short for frequency band and refers to a certain small frequency range within a larger total frequency range. |

 Bass | The frequency range of audible sound below about 200 Hz. |